flexera-public/policy_templates/cost/azure/unused_ip_addresses/README.md

 - The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
 - Both `Estimated Monthly Savings` and `Potential Monthly Savings` will be reported in the currency of the Flexera organization the policy is applied in.

-## Prerequisites

-This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
-If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
-The information below should be consulted when creating the credential(s).

-- [**Azure Resource Manager Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_109256743_1124668) (*provider=azure_rm*) which has the following permissions:
-  - `Microsoft.Network/publicIPAddresses/read`
-  - `Microsoft.Network/publicIPAddresses/delete`*
-  - `Microsoft.Insights/eventtypes/values/read`

-\* Only required for taking action; the policy will still function in a read-only capacity without these permissions.

-- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
-  - `billing_center_viewer`

-The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.